sanger-cellular-informatics/Targeton-Designer/README.md

 gunzip Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz
 ```

-### 3.7 Flanked Sequence Output FASTA
+### 3.7 Primer3 Sequence FASTA

-For each target, Primer Designer outputs a FASTA file containing the genomic sequence extended by flanking bases around the target region.
+For each target, Primer Designer outputs a FASTA file containing the genomic sequence used by Primer3.
+This takes into account setting for `flanking_region` [Running Primer3](#223-running-primer3).

 File name:
 ```